selimslab/selimslab.github.io/readme.md

-##  minimal blogging and mindmap system
+##  a minimal writing and mindmap system

 ## how to run